Non-K\"ahler Mirror Symmetry of the Iwasawa Manifold: Introduction

 However, despite $X$ lacking the $\partial\bar\partial$ property, Nakamura [Nak75] showed that the Kuranishi family $(X_t)_{t\in\Delta}$ of $X=X_0$ is {\it unobstructed}, so its base $\Delta$ is smooth and can be identified with an open ball in $H^{0,\,1}(X,\,T^{1,\,0}X)\simeq H^{2,\,1}_{\bar\partial}(X,\,\C)$.
 It can be easily checked (see e.g. $\S.$\ref{subsection:2-1} below) that there is no Hodge decomposition of weight $3$ since the Dolbeault cohomology group $H^{2,\,1}_{\bar\partial}(X,\,\C)$ does not inject canonically into $H^3_{DR}(X,\,\C)$.
 In fact, $b_3=10$ while $h^{3,\,0} = h^{0,\,3} =1$ and $h^{2,\,1}=h^{1,\,2}=6$, so in a sense the vector space $H^{2,\,1}_{\bar\partial}(X,\,\C)$ is ``too large'' to fit into $H^3_{DR}(X,\,\C)$.

-The main result of this paper can be loosely stated as follows (see Theorem \ref{The:mirror-map} for a precise statement). \begin{The} The Iwasawa manifold is its own mirror dual in the sense that its Kuranishi family corresponds to its complexified Gauduchon cone. \end{The} The meaning of ``corresponds'' will be made precise by the end of the paper.
-Here is a summary of the main steps and ideas.
+The main result of this paper can be loosely stated as follows (see Theorem \ref{The:mirror-map} for a precise statement). \begin{The} The Iwasawa manifold is its own mirror dual in the sense that its local universal family of essential deformations corresponds to its complexified Gauduchon cone.